 Obsess Over Metrics That Drive Specific Results

 It’s now easier than ever to get integrated multi-carrier reporting for all shipments with detailed data on the packages, items, costs, prices, accessorials, and other key shipping information.
 If you’ve not recently looked at how you analyze and audit your shipping spend and outcomes, now is the time to revisit your analytics strategy.
 Measure what you’re spending by carriers, how often your team is expediting, how often you use special services, the impact and opportunity for rate-shopping, and look for changing patterns across time periods.
-Today’s modern cloud systems can push analytics towards you, helping you more easily keep a constant eye on the key metrics that drive the results you want.
+Today’s modern cloud systems can push analytics towards you, helping you more easily keep a constant eye on the key metrics that help you offer competitive shipping prices and drive the results you want.

 Pacejet transforms the shipping dock into a launching pad for profitability.
 This starts with a best-in-class cloud-based solution, surrounding it with the consultative support that enables customers to thrive in the 21st century shipping economy.
 For more information on Pacejet, visit http://pacejet.com, call 877-722-3538, or email email@example.com.